-NHS England has been running a multi-agency programme that aims to transform delivery of kidney specialised services across England.
-The Renal Services Transformation Programme (RSTP) has five workstreams; four are clinical and the fifth, Systems Working, aims to unpick cross-cutting themes that will enable commissioning on the principles of a whole person, whole care pathway approach.
+Transformation Programme (RSTP) has five workstreams; four are clinical and the fifth, Systems Working, aims to unpick crosscutting themes that will enable commissioning on the principles of a whole person, whole care pathway approach.
 One of the cross-cutting themes within the programme explores how people could live well with CKD, especially those who develop additional long-term conditions.
 The purpose of this process was to identify best practices that support patient care by specifically focusing on their psychosocial and physical rehabilitation needs.
 We also wanted to identify some key recommendations for interventions that would be feasible to implement and deliver in the short term.
-It was acknowledged that there would be some recommendations that would require considerable resource to deliver and would need commitment from major stakeholders and commissioners to develop further.
-We aimed to develop consensus by having clinicians, people living with CKD and other subject matter experts engaged in a conversation on what good psychosocial provision and physical rehabilitation for people with CKD should look like.
+It was acknowledged that there would be some recommendations that would require considerable resources to deliver and would need commitment from major stakeholders and commissioners to develop further.
+We aimed to develop consensus by having clinicians, people living with CKD and other subject matter experts engage in a conversation on what good psychosocial provision and physical rehabilitation for people with CKD should look like.